estmob/SendAnywhere-iOS-UI-SDK/README.md

 https://send-anywhere.com/web/page/api

-## Installation
-SendAnywhereSDK supports multiple methods for installing the library in a project.

 ### Installation with CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like SendAnywhereSDK in your projects.
 You can install it with the following command: